 In 2019, CavanKerry Press published Margo Taft Stever’s Cracked Piano and Kattywompus Press published her chapbook Ghost Moose.
 She is the founder of the Hudson Valley Writers Center and founding editor of Slapering Hol Press.
 She teaches poetry to at-risk children at Children’s Village.
 For more information, please see www.margotaftstever.com.

-Cindy Veach is the author of Her Kind (CavanKerry Press, forthcoming) and Gloved Against Blood (CavanKerry Press, 2017), named a finalist for the Paterson Poetry Prize and a ‘Must Read’ by The Massachusetts Center for the Book.
-Her poems have appeared in the Academy of American Poets Poem-a-Day Series, AGNI, Prairie Schooner, Poet Lore, Michigan Quarterly Review, Diode and elsewhere.
-She received the 2019 Phillip Booth Poetry Prize and the 2018 Samuel Allen Washington Prize. www.cindyveach.com
+Cindy Veach is the author of the poetry collections Her Kind (CavanKerry Press, 2021) and Gloved Against Blood (CavanKerry Press, 2017), a finalist for the Paterson Poetry Prize and a Massachusetts Center for the Book “Must Read,” and the chapbook Innocents (Nixes Mate), as well as coauthor, with J. D. Scrimgeour, of the script Imprisoned!
+1692, produced by the Essex National Heritage Commission.
+Her poems have appeared in the Academy of American Poets Poem-a-Day, AGNI, Chicago Review, Michigan Quarterly Review, Poet Lore, and Prairie Schooner, among others.
+She is the recipient of the Salt Hill Journal’s Philip Booth Poetry Prize (selected by Mary Ruefle) and the New England Poetry Club’s Samuel Washington Allen Poetry Prize (selected by Marilyn Nelson). www.cindyveach.com

 Phoebe Sparrow Wagner